softcore-games/softcore/README.md

 1. **Create Your Account**

-   - Sign up with your email
+   - Sign up with email and username
    - Connect your crypto wallet (optional, for NFTs)

 2. **Meet Your Characters**

-   - Three unique AI characters will be generated
+   - AI-generated characters with unique personalities
    - Choose your favorite to start your journey

 3. **Experience the Story**